AndergassenLab/Allelome.LINK/README.md

 * SNP file (BED6 format)

 ### 3.1.1 Sample file:
-The sample file is a BAM file that stores the aligned NGS-reads from either RNA-, ChIP-, ATAC- or scRNA-sequencing in binary format.
+The sample file is a BAM file that stores the aligned NGS-reads from either RNA-, ChIP-, ATAC-, or scRNA-sequencing in binary format.
 The file can be sorted by coordinates or unsorted.
 If unsorted Allelome.PRO v2.0 can sort the BAM file for you.

 ### 3.1.2 Annotation file:
-The annotation file is a six column text file containing the posititon information of your loci of interest in BED6 format (see UCSC format description for more details).
+The annotation file is a six-column text file containing the position information of your loci of interest in BED6 format (see UCSC format description for more details).
 The helperscript createAnnotation.sh can be used to generate your own annotation file.
 *Table 2* Overview of the BED6 annotation file format
 | Column  | Description   |